-Just about every financial transaction in the automotive world is about to get a DLT makeover.
+Just about every financial transaction in the automotive world is about to get a blockchain makeover.

 The ability to conduct real-time, peer-to-peer micro-transactions means that everything from charging fees, to parking tickets, infotainment, personalised insurance and monthly instalments on your new car, will be made automatic and perfectly accurate.

 Of the roughly three million new car sales in Germany every year, two thirds are going to corporate customers.
 The same holds true for the many other regions in Europe.
 As a result, the market of preowned cars is seeing a considerable surge in interest.
-Its an area where DLT could bring considerable change, both for sellers and buyers.
+It's an area where blockchain technology could bring considerable change, both for sellers and buyers.

 Car industry participants in the future will become data owners and get fingertip access to all the necessary information relating to their vehicles.
 This will help them make more informed decisions, whether it is companies streamlining their fleet management systems or people looking to purchase used cars.